wenxiliao/starter-academic2/content/authors/admin/_index.md

 highlight_name: false
 ---

-Wenxi Liao is a PhD candidate at the University of Toronto.
+I am currently a PhD candidate (September 2019 - Present) at the University of Toronto.
+My research focuses on biochar effects on plant responses and water quality on green roofs.

+I received my Honours Bachelor of Science (HBSc) degree with high distinction from the University of Toronto (2015 - 2019), with double majors in Forest Conservation and Physical Geography and minor in GIS.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Wenxi_Liao_CV.pdf" "newtab" >}}CV{{< /staticref >}}.